-Response: No modifications to the proposed rights-of-way and street elements widths are requested.
-The development will construct the northern portion of Brisband Street, including a curb on the southern side of the street.
-Future development on the parcels owned by the School District will construct the remaining improvements, including a sidewalk and planting strip.
-See Sheet P2.10.
+Response: No modifications are proposed to the rights-of-way and street elements widths.
+The development will construct a 20-ft. portion of Brisband Street at the southeast corner of the site and full street improvements for Street B and Woodbury Loop through the site.
+See Sheet P2.10 for details.

 - C. Rights-of-way. - 1.
 Prior to issuance of a Certificate of Occupancy Building permits or as a part of the recordation of a final plat, the City shall require dedication of rights-of-way in accordance with the Transportation System Plan.
-All dedications shall be recorded with the County Assessor's Office. - The City shall also require a waiver of remonstrance against formation of a local improvement district, and all non-remonstrances shall be recorded in the County Recorder's Office as well as the City's Lien Docket, prior to issuance of a Certificate of Occupancy Building Permit or as a part of the recordation of a final plat. - 3.
+All dedications shall be recorded with the County Assessor's Office. - 2.
+The City shall also require a waiver of remonstrance against formation of a local improvement district, and all non-remonstrances shall be recorded in the County Recorder's Office as well as the City's Lien Docket, prior to issuance of a Certificate of Occupancy Building Permit or as a part of the recordation of a final plat. - 3.
 In order to allow for potential future widening, a special setback requirement shall be maintained adjacent to all arterial streets.
 The minimum setback shall be 55 feet from the centerline or 25 feet from the right-of-way designated on the Master Plan, whichever is greater.